icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/service-address.md

 A service address is a [URI](https://www.rfc-editor.org/rfc/rfc3986.html).

 If it's a relative URI, we call this service address a relative service address.
-A relative service address has an absolute path and nothing else--no query parameter, no fragment.
+A relative service address must have an absolute path and nothing else--no query parameter, no fragment.

 The URI scheme of an absolute service address denotes the protocol to use to reach the target service.
 IceRPC supports two protocols: ice and icerpc.
-A service address with another protocol/scheme is supported: it represents the address of a service that this version of IceRPC cannot call.
-A newer version of IceRPC may understand this protocol.
+A service address with another protocol/scheme is accepted even though IceRPC can't use this address to send an invocation to the service; a newer version of IceRPC may understand this protocol.

 The path of a service address allows the server to route requests to the desired service.